Hide Duplicate Rows Based on One Column in Excel (4 Methods)

 Formula Explanation

-The COUNTIF function compares $C4 into the range $C$4:$C$12.
-If it finds any occurrences of more than 1 then it marks that as a duplicate entity.
+The COUNTIF function compares $C4 with the range $C$4:$C$12.
+If the result is larger than 1, that’s a duplicate entity.

-❼ Select White color in the Color section and hit OK.
+• Select White in the Color section and hit OK.

 Format Cells: Hide Duplicate Rows Based on One Column Using COUNTIF Function & New Rule in Excel